jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

 requirements
 *********************************************************************************

-:ref:`Binary Operations part 1<truth table: Binary Operations part 1>`
+:ref:`Binary Operations 1<truth table: Binary Operations 1>`

 *********************************************************************************
 how to get back to the automated tests
 *********************************************************************************

-If your tests stopped after the :ref:`previous chapter<truth table: Binary Operations part 1>`, heres's how to get back to the tests
+If your tests stopped after the :ref:`previous chapter<truth table: Binary Operations 1>`, heres's how to get back to the tests

 * Make sure you are in the ``pumping_python`` folder_ with pwd_ in the terminal_